AFP logo at EBB Canberra

 • Current Electoral office concerns - persons of interest or groups

-• Point of contact for the event/electoral office
+• Point of contact for the event/electoral office.

 Assessing risk can be done in conjunction with SPDL.